GLH APPOINTS NEW HEAD OF CLINICAL SERVICES

 MRI Scanning services Now Live

-Bespoke Healthcare and Tesla Radiology Solutions Ltd would like to announce the joint project in diagnostic radiology scanning services starting with state of the art 1.5 Tesla MRI scanning services to the Preston area via self–pay referrals, insured and the NHS choose and book facility.
+Greater Lancashire Hospital is now running MRI scanning services local to the Preston area via self–pay referrals, insured and the NHS choose and book facility.

 We are one of the independent specialist providers for MRI scans.